 - Be sure to actually unsubscribe those who choose to do so

 Any opt-out you offer must be able to process requests for at least 30 days after you send your message.
-This request must be honored within 10 business days.
+This request must be honored within 10 business days; a solid CRM platform with email marketing automation will be able to handle this automatically.
 Lastly, be sure you aren’t charging a fee or asking for any additional personal information, and that you do not sell their email addresses in the future.

 - Be wary of what others are saying about your company